syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/performance.md

 ---
 layout: post
-title: Performance tips
+title: Performance in Xamarin.Android Chart control | Syncfusion
-description: How to improve the performance of Essential Android Chart
+description: Learn here about the improved Performance support in Syncfusion Xamarin.Android Chart(SfChart) control.
 platform: Xamarin.Android
 control: Chart
 documentation: ug
 ---

-# Performance
+# Performance in Xamarin.Android Chart(SfChart)

 Following are the key points that can be used to boost the performance of the chart when there is a need to plot high volume data.